BenjMy/EOMAJI/WorkInProgress.md

 - [ ] Issue with plot psi = f(time days).
 Values are shifted compare to real irrigations times.

 ### 💧 Water balance/ Land surface **Synthetic** modeling
+1. fwd model of hydro model (to make sure the mesh is more and less ok) + comparison with twin solution data
+2. DA to calibrate soil / other parameters
+3. Water delimitation and accounting

 - [x] Detecting event and classify!
 - [ ] Water **quantification**: this can be done to a daily/weekly/monthly scale